CIBC-Internal/python/Doc/library/shutil.rst

       Please see :data:`os.supports_follow_symlinks`
       for more information.

+   .. audit-event:: shutil.copystat src,dst shutil.copystat

    .. versionchanged:: 3.3
       Added *follow_symlinks* argument and support for Linux extended attributes.

 .. function:: copy(src, dst, *, follow_symlinks=True)

-   Copies the file *src* to the file or directory *dst*.  *src* and *dst* should be strings.
+   Copies the file *src* to the file or directory *dst*.  *src* and *dst* should be :term:`path-like objects <path-like object>` or strings.
 If *dst* specifies a directory, the file will be copied into *dst* using the base filename from *src*.
 Returns the path to the newly created file.

    If *follow_symlinks* is false, and *src* is a symbolic link, *dst* will be created as a symbolic link.
 If *follow_symlinks* is true and *src* is a symbolic link, *dst* will be a copy of the file *src* refers to.

-   :func:`copy` copies the file data and the file's permission mode (see :func:`os.chmod`).
+   :func:`~shutil.copy` copies the file data and the file's permission mode (see :func:`os.chmod`).
 Other metadata, like the file's creation and modification times, is not preserved.
    To preserve all file metadata from the original, use :func:`~shutil.copy2` instead.

+   .. audit-event:: shutil.copyfile src,dst shutil.copy

+   .. audit-event:: shutil.copymode src,dst shutil.copy

    .. versionchanged:: 3.3
       Added *follow_symlinks* argument.
       Now returns path to the newly created file.

+   .. versionchanged:: 3.8
+      Platform-specific fast-copy syscalls may be used internally in order to copy the file more efficiently.
+See
+      :ref:`shutil-platform-dependent-efficient-copy-operations` section.

 .. function:: copy2(src, dst, *, follow_symlinks=True)

    Identical to :func:`~shutil.copy` except that :func:`copy2`
-   also attempts to preserve all file metadata.
+   also attempts to preserve file metadata.

    When *follow_symlinks* is false, and *src* is a symbolic link, :func:`copy2` attempts to copy all metadata from the